 Perhaps, SEPULTURA's first two releases fits the category, here, judging through the whole artistic presentation ; Antichristian/demonic album covers and lyrics, high speed riffs and the wild vocal delivery.

-Many of them looked up to this band and it was considered highly inspirational music-wise and had the proper attitude extreme metal demands.
+Many of them looked up to this band and it was considered highly inspirational music-wise as they had the proper attitude extreme metal demands.

 SARCÓFAGO released the milestone "I.N.R.I." album in 1987 followed by the "Rotting" EP as of 1989 and the "Laws of the Scourge" LP back in 1991.

-From the last one it was made an official video-clip "Screeches from the Silence".
+From the last one it was made an official video-clip for the "Screeches from the Silence" song.

 PARABELLUM from Columbia should be in this article, again.